 Northwestern Mutual scored high points in the customer satisfaction for price with a rating of “Among the Best” by J.D.
 Power.

-Although there are no detailed online quotes available, there is an online price estimate available by completing the needs calculator.
+Although there are no detailed online quotes available, there is an online price estimate available by completing the life insurance calculator.
 However, we ran several samples and found similar results each time, stating that the cost of the insurance may be available for as little as $1 a day for most age ranges.

 Information used to obtain the quote was male or female, living in California, at the various ages, with an annual income of $80,000, less than $50,000 of debts, less than $50,000 of investments or assets, no dependents and a mortgage of $200,000 to $300,000.
 This generated estimates in all age ranges for a need of between $180,000 and $380,000 in life insurance.
 The price estimates we listed were for $380,000 of life insurance.